Delaware Autism Program (DAP): Placement, Waitlists, and How to Appeal

 Delaware's 23 charter schools are independent LEAs with the same IDEA obligations as traditional districts — they cannot transfer students to traditional districts simply because the student has complex needs.
 However, charter schools do not operate their own DAP programs; DAP is a district/state infrastructure.

-This creates a structural issue: if your child attends a charter school and has an autism classification that warrants DAP-level services, the charter school is responsible for ensuring FAPE — which may include facilitating a DAP referral or contracting for DAP-comparable services.
-Charter schools that fail to do this, or that informally discourage families from pursuing DAP placements because it disrupts enrollment, may be violating IDEA's FAPE and LRE requirements.
+This creates a structural issue: if your child attends a charter school and has an autism classification that warrants DAP-level services, the charter school is responsible for ensuring FAPE — which may include considering a DAP referral or other appropriate services through the IEP process.
+Charter schools that fail to address the child's needs, or that informally discourage families from pursuing DAP consideration because it disrupts enrollment, may be violating IDEA's FAPE and LRE requirements.

 Families in this situation — particularly at charter schools in NCC — often benefit from involving an independent advocate early, before the informal pressure to stay in the charter setting becomes harder to resist.

-For a step-by-step walkthrough of DAP referrals, PRC appeals, and building a paper trail for placement disputes in Delaware, the Delaware IEP & 504 Advocacy Playbook covers the full sequence with checklists and document templates.
+For a step-by-step walkthrough of DAP referrals, placement discussions, and building a paper trail for disputes in Delaware, the Delaware IEP & 504 Advocacy Playbook covers the full sequence with checklists and document templates.

 Get Your Free Delaware Dispute Letter Starter Kit